github/codeql/change-notes/1.18/analysis-csharp.md

 # Improvements to C# analysis

-> NOTES
->
-> Please describe your changes in terms that are suitable for
-> customers to read.
-These notes will have only minor tidying up
-> before they are published as part of the release notes.

 ## General improvements

 * Control flow analysis has been improved for `catch` clauses with filters.